magpylib/magpylib/tests/README.md

 ## Automated Checks

-Automated "checks" are done by the continuous integration service [CircleCI](https://circleci.com/) whenever a push is made to any branch on the remote GitHub repository.
+Automated "checks" are done by the continuous integration service [CircleCI](https://circleci.com/) whenever a push is made to any branch on the remote repository at GitHub.
 This makes sure the Codebase always remains tested.

 CircleCI will utilize [the configuration file](../.circleci/config.yml), running all the steps necessary (seen above) to properly perform the tests in a cloud environment.